 Today I have for you a great mini-workout to strengthen the lower abdominal and core muscles.
 Again, this is a no crunch routine.
 I stay away as much as possible from any crunches because they can really destroy your posture (we already spend most of the day hunched over).
 I like to work my core either laying down on my back, or on my belly doing reverse crunches.
 I also introduce the stability ball whenever I can (I have a video post planner for stability ball series as well coming up soon).

-As you know I am ALL about movement to help conquer back pain.
-While I think that having chronic low back pain can have different causes, and we do have to “investigate” them to heal, I also strongly believe that movement and exercise helps tremendously in not only regenerating cells, strengthening the muscles and improving your overall health, but also boosting your energy, mood and improving your mindset.
+As you know I am ALL about staying active and moving to conquer back pain.
+While I think that having chronic lower back pain can have different causes, and we do have to “investigate” them to heal, I also strongly believe that movement and exercise helps tremendously in not only regenerating cells, strengthening the muscles and improving your overall health, but also boosting your energy, mood and improving your mindset.

 And if you can’t dedicate 20-30 minutes a day to workout, you should at least take few minutes at home or in your office to do short routines like the ones I’m sharing with you here.
 All it takes is 5 MINUTES.

 And if you have no idea what to do, do yourself a favor and check out the Back Pain Bootcamp.
 It’s a 6-week step by step program to get you moving safely and all routines are within 5-8 minutes.

 And seriously, don’t tell me you don’t have 5 minutes/day…